-During 2020/21 a limit of 5% of the total portfolio was placed on the amount that can be invested with a single counterparty (other than UK government and secured investments).
-For money market funds, a limit of 10% was applied.
-The Council also sets a total group investment limit of 5% for institutions that are part of the same banking group.
-No more than $\pounds$ 20m in total can be invested for a period longer than one year.
+During 2021/22 a limit of £5m of the total portfolio was placed on the amount that can be invested with a single counterparty (other than UK government).
+For local authorities, secured investments, money market funds, strategic pooled funds and real estate investment trusts, a limit of £10m per counterparty was applied.
+No more than £20m in total can be invested for a period longer than one year.